 Whisper-quiet generators are allowable by special request.
 Please email the Mountain Market to confirm your approval for use of a generator.

 We currently have regular fruit vendors that offer cherries at this time.
 We do not have space for other cherry vendors currently.
 You may contact us to be put on a waitlist for the future.
 Please note that you must grow the cherries yourself to sell at our market.

 If you would like to sell corn at the Mountain Market, please contact us to see if we have space available.
-We currently have set a maximum limit of vendors selling corn.
 Please note that you must grow the corn yourself to sell at our market.

 NON PROFIT VENDORS

 Non-profit organization vendors are welcome to vend at the Mountain Market.
 Sales of non-hand-made products may be allowed if previously approved via email with the Mountain Market (eg. products with the organization’s logo).
 Please note that all vendors (including non-profits) must follow all vending guidelines and pay vendors’ fees.
 Note: Please do not send any representatives of your organization to set up your booth if they have not read the Market guidelines.
 Community non-profit vendors must upload their insurance documentation (step #3 above) to be able to vend at the Mountain Market.

 Weekly vendor spaces are “first come, first serve”, except for our seasonal vendor reserved area.
 Please check in with a Market Coordinator before setting up.
 Tape measures are laid out on the ground and designate vendor spots.
 The tape measures state either ‘yes’ or ‘no’.
 Locations marked ‘yes’ means you can vend in that area.
 Seasonal spots are designated by numbers, only seasonal vendors may set up in their reserved spot.